juliusgb/obsidian-tldraw-plugin/README.md

 - The directory structure should look like this: `.obsidian/plugins/plugins/obsidian-tldraw-plugin`

 ## Test & Run

-- In your Obsidian Vault, on the ribbon, hover over the `dice` icon.
-It displays `New Tldrawing`
+- In your Obsidian Vault, go to Community Plugins, and enable the plugin
+- On the ribbon, click on the `dice` icon.
+When hovered over, it displays `New Tldrawing
 - Click on it.
 That will create a file with extension `.tldraw` and will activate the `obsidian-tldraw-plugin`.

 ## Features